Search Lincoln Cannon Menu

 “Yet forty days, and Nineveh shall be overthrown.”

 Note that there are no conditions attached to this statement.
 The scriptures are full of examples of conditional prophecies, promising either benefit or detriment as a consequence of behavior, but this is not one of them.
-This prophecy, like those referenced in Brad’s question, is one that paints a bleak picture for those to whom the prophecy is delivered.
+This prophecy, like those referenced in my friend’s question, is one that paints a bleak picture for those to whom the prophecy is delivered.
 What’s the point of such prophecy?
 Is it merely a way for advocates of a particular religion to express the power of their God?
 Or perhaps a way for God himself to flex his muscles?

 Let’s look at the rest of the story, which continues with this statement: